mcglamerycassie/AppleHealth/README.md

 ## Limitations
-- Small sample size
+- Small participant sample size
-- 90 day date range (01/23/2026 - 04/23/2026)
+- Analysis was restricted to a 90-day observation window (2026-01-23 to 2026-04-23)
-- Apple Health data source inconsistencies (watch v. iPhone)
+- Apple Health source inconsistencies (Apple Watch vs. iPhone) required source validation and deduplication
-- Gym activity inferred from activity metrics
+- Active calorie totals includes non-gym daily movement

 ## Privacy & Ethical Considerations
 All participants explicitly consented to the use of their Apple Health data for this educational case study.